 As a used car, the Skoda Skoda Octavia hatchback lives up to Skoda’s reputation as a great-value brand.
 Prices of new ones have been creeping up of late but used examples are much more realistically priced.

 How about £9490 for a 2016/65- reg Skoda Octavia 1.4 TSI SE L with 49,000 miles?
 It has one previous owner and full Skoda service history.
 Features include a sat-nav, electric windows all round, climate control, leather and suede seats and parking sensors.
 And that’s before we start talking about the massive, 590-litre boot (1580 litres with the back seats folded) and generous cabin space that come as standard with every Octavia hatchback.

-The current model was launched in 2013 in five-door hatchback and estate forms.
-It didn’t look radically different from the version it replaced but it was larger and lighter, some achievement for a car whose predecessor already dwarfed its class rivals.
+The current Skoda Octavia was launched in 2013 in five-door hatchback and estate forms.
+It didn’t look radically different from the 2004-2013 Skoda Octavia it replaced but it was larger and lighter, some achievement for a car whose predecessor already dwarfed its class rivals.

 Four engines – two petrols, two diesels – power the regular versions.
 The Skoda Octavia 1.6 and Skoda Octavia 2.0 oil-burners were the most popular.
 The 1.6 is a little slow and has only a five-speed gearbox, which is why we’d plump for the lustier, six-speed 2.0.
 A 2014/14-reg 2.0 TDI SE with 60,000 miles costs £7500.
 Meanwhile, don’t pass on the 138bhp 1.4 TSI petrol.
 It’s a smooth unit and perfect for average-mileage drivers.